Tixwell/blog/_posts/smart-contract-upgradable.md

 Let's take the example of the [Openzeppelin](https://docs.openzeppelin.com/) documentation.

-Let's init a simple smart contract.
+First of all init a simple smart contract.

 **Car.sol**